th2-net/th2-act-ui-backend/README.md

 ### Act mode additional configuration

-Act should have attached gRPC descriptors to be accessible from act-ui.
-To generate descriptors add the following [plugin](https://github.com/th2-net/th2-box-descriptor-generator) to build the script and configure CI to attach them to the docker image.
-You can see an example of the configured act [here](https://github.com/th2-net/th2-act-template-j).\
+To call act components from act-ui, gRPC descriptors need to be generated and attached as docker object lables.
+To generate the descriptors, add the following [plugin](https://github.com/th2-net/th2-box-descriptor-generator) to a build script and configure a CI job to attach them as a docker label.
+[This](https://github.com/th2-net/th2-act-template-j) is an example of a properly configured act component.

-Also ensure that the deployed act box type (spec -> type in yml file) is presented in act-ui-backend configuration (spec -> actTypes in yml file)
+Make sure that target act component's box type `spec: type: th2-act` matches one of the types specified in act-ui-backend config `spec: custom-config: actTypes: ["th2-act"]`